maslana-mucha/JS-repository/README.md

 Rock paper scissors or ro-sham-bo is a well known worldwide variation of the Chinese game introduced in the 17th century.
 You will play against the computer using buttons on the screen.
-This is also my first JavaScript project.
+This is also my first (bigger) JavaScript project.